31st March 2021

 There are many types of contracts relating to the development of land and property.
 These commonly include promotion agreements, joint venture arrangements, overage provisions, agreements for sale and options to purchase, amongst others.

 It should go without saying that, when negotiating any development or commercial deal, it is important to ensure that the completed contract reflects both parties’ intentions and understanding.
 However, it is unfortunately quite common for parties to discover, after the event, that a contract does not actually say what, or work in the manner, it should.

 So, what are the options where contracts do not reflect what the parties intended?
-Walker Morris’ Claire Acklam, a Senior Associate solicitor specialising in the resolution of commercial and development disputes, offers practical advice for correcting contracts following a mistake in the drafting or misrepresentation by one of the parties.
+Walker Morris’ Louise Norbury-Robinson and Kathryn Vickers, specialists in the resolution of commercial and development disputes, offer practical advice for correcting contracts following a mistake in the drafting or misrepresentation by one of the parties.

 At the outset of any commercial arrangement or development deal, parties are keen to get on with doing business together.
 That can mean that contracts can be prepared and completed too hastily or without due care and attention.
 Mistakes can arise – whether that be as a result of a last minute rush to complete, misunderstanding, miscommunication, drafting error or oversight, or the like – even in cases where arrangements are meticulously documented in formal, written contracts.